AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 We're simplifying here, there's more to the format than this, and a meta-framework may add more to it for their own purposes.
 For example, identifiers for what kind of thing is being placed in the tree "like 'f:' for 'flight'".
 But a simplified example is sufficient for our understanding.

-While React is providing the serialization format, the meta-framework (in this case NextJS) must do the work of ensuring the payload is created and sent to the client.
+While React is providing the serialization format, the meta-framework (in this case Next.js) must do the work of ensuring the payload is created and sent to the client.

-NextJS, for example, has a function in its codebase called <code>generateDynamicRSCPayload</code>.
+Next.js, for example, has a function in its codebase called <code>generateDynamicRSCPayload</code>.

 The meta-framework is ensuring that the payload is generated and sent to the client.
 Thanks to the payload, on the client React can build an accurate Virtual DOM and do its normal reconciliation work.